quattor/quattor.github.com/_initial_installation/uefi-support.md

 * List of modules to add to the boot loader image: they are passed as parameters to `grub2-mkimage`.
-  You typically need `efi_gop efi_uga efinet linux linux16 linuxefi`: `linux` is not needed if you don't intend to install EL6 machine with Grub2 UEFI (but this is harmless to add them if you have some control over the persons who can trigger the installtion).
+  You typically need `efi_gop efi_uga efinet linux linux16 linuxefi`: `linux` is not needed if you don't intend to install EL6 machine with Grub2 UEFI (but this is harmless to add them if you have some control over the persons who can trigger the installation).
 * `--format=x86_64-efi`: required for the boot loader to be usable with a UEFI firmware.
 * `--output`: name of the boot loader file produced by the command.
 This is the file that you need to copy to your TFTP server directory where the Grub2 configuration files will be generated